 How long will the cooler be able to keep the ice and cold intact?
 Are you aiming to go all the way with ice retention?
 Or can you do or even prefer ice chests that keep your snacks and drinks cool for just an entire day?

 Take note that despite their name, most coolers’ performance actually hinges not so much on their ability to keep the coldness inside as preventing heat from making its way in.
 Much like in standard coolers, you’ll need to be mindful of insulation for this.
-The best fishing coolers often have denser insulation to keep their contents cold for days.
+The fishing coolers often have denser insulation to keep their contents cold for days.

 How can you possibly forget about this significant factor?
 How many beer cans can it hold?
 Not much of a beer lover?
 Then you have to be aware of how much space you will need for whatever item you will be regularly putting inside your cooler.